crunker99/sourcing-sound/README.md

 ![unprocessed frequency power](img/mel_winoriginal.png)
 ![log frequency power normalized](img/mel_winnorm.png) -->

-## Baseline Model with classic machine learning
+## Baseline Model with traditional machine learning

 Initially, the class labels were reduced to a simple recognition problem: does a clip contain the sound "purr" or not?